Credits, Grades and Examinations

-Students completing CLEP subject examinations with acceptable scores will receive advanced standing college credits which will be noted on their permanent academic record.
-Please contact the Office of the Registrar to determine satisfactory scores for the CLEP subject exams and related credit awarded if the course is not listed in the Transfer Information on the Admissions website.
+Students completing CLEP subject examinations with acceptable scores will receive college credits, which will be noted on their academic record.
+Please contact the Office of the Registrar to determine satisfactory scores for the CLEP subject exams and related credit awarded if the course is not listed in the UH System Transfer Database.

 Advanced Placement Examination Program (AP)